open-build/BabbleBeaver/README.md

     - **Param 3**: `tokenizer_function` - The tokenizer associated with this given model. **Make sure that this is a function**.
     - **Param 4**: `completion_function` - All you need to do is fill in the body of this pre-created function with the API call to be made to get a response from the model. **Make sure not to modify any of the parameters**.
     - **Param 5**: `use_initial_prompt` - Certain models may not support system instructions like `gemini-1.0-pro` for instance, although most models do.
 You still need to specify this parameter in the function call to `set_model` to ensure that system instructions are passed in along with each API call made if you would like to do so.

+**IMPORTANT NOTE**: There are some special considerations especially if you're integrating an Ollama model such as the following:
+- You need to download Ollama locally and you can do so through this [link](https://ollama.com/download)
+- Once you've downloaded Ollama, open up a terminal and first make sure to run the following command: `ollama pull model_name` where `model_name` corresponds to the model you want to integrate
+- After you've pulled the model, run `ollama serve` to start Ollama up locally.
+After this point, you can use the model but keep in mind that when you're specifying the `completion_function` parameter in `main.py` and when using the OpenAI completions API to generate an output from this model, you specify the `base_url` parameter as well when instantiating the client, providing `http://localhost:11434/v1/` as the value

 ## Usage